 "Tai Chi Chuan” is a gentle meditation in motion.
 It is both an exercise and martial art.

-Sign up for our email listserv to stay up-to-date on potential class cancellations or changes in class times.
+Sign up for our email listserv Stay up-to-date on potential class cancellations or changes to class delivery mode.

 - Read more about the health benefits of a taiji (tai chi) practice

 - View descriptions of the various components of taijichuan, including basic exercises and form